-Dell has chosen Quantum and EMC as its running mates in the race for data de-duplication dominance.
-Dell is working with the two vendors to develop a single de-duplication architecture—based on Quantum’s technology—that will be used across Dell’s PowerVault, EqualLogic, and Dell/EMC product lines.
+Dell has officially chosen Quantum and EMC as its running mates in the race for data de-duplication dominance.
+The company has announced that it will begin working with the two vendors to develop a single de-duplication architecture — based on Quantum’s technology — that will be used across Dell’s PowerVault, EqualLogic, and Dell/EMC product lines.

 The rationale is that providing compatibility and a common de-duplication architecture will help Dell customers streamline their storage operations and free them up to deploy Dell systems while having the ability to replicate data to and from other Dell, EMC, or Quantum-based offerings.

 The de-dupe and replication technology will provide so-called LAN- or WAN-efficient disaster recovery by only replicating and maintaining unique block-level data from backup or archive operations within or across sites.

 Dell expects to begin shipping systems with the common de-dupe architecture in early 2009.
 The company also plans to offer assessment, design, and implementation services wrapped around the de-duplication technology.